When we recommend to people that it’s best to eat a low carb diet for diabetes – they often say “But, don’t I need to eat carbs?”

 Start exchanging all your high carb foods for more veggies – it takes a bit of time to get the cross over – but as you can see it is well worth the effort.

 What’s your favorite veggie?
 And what’s your least favorite?
-I’d love to know so share them in the comments below.
+Share them in the comments below.